|How to make Hollandaise Sauce

 2. Put half the butter into the bowl on top.
 Add the egg yolks and lemon juice.
-Stir until the butter is melted.
-Add the rest of the butter and keep stirring, making sure that the water underneath is not boiling as it will curdle the eggs.
+Whisk until the butter is melted.
+Add the rest of the butter and keep whisking, making sure that the water underneath is not boiling as it will curdle the eggs.

-4. When it has thickened, add the cayenne or hot paprika.
+3. When the sauce has thickened, add the cayenne or hot paprika.
 Season with salt and pepper to taste

-If it curdles, you can take the bowl off the heat and put the bottom in cold water, then whisk the sauce until it comes together.
-Or you can take it off the heat and add some cream, drop by drop, whisking until it is smooth.
+If the sauce curdles, take the bowl off the heat and place the bottom of the bowl in cold water, then whisk the sauce until it comes together.
+Or you can take it off the heat and add some single cream, drop by drop, whisking until it is smooth.

 The reason that you use white pepper instead of black pepper is so you don't spoil the look of the sauce.